okta/okta.github.io/_source/_posts/2019-05-07-basic-crud-angular-8-and-spring-boot-2dot2.md

 image: blog/spring-boot-2-angular-8/angular+spring-boot+security=love.jpg
 ---

+// note: I went for a different title since CRUD is not the highlight, spring boot + angular are

-If you've been a Java developer for 10+ years, you probably remember when there were a plethora of Java web frameworks.
-It started with Struts and Webwork.
+If you've been a Java developer for more than 15 years, you probably remember when there were a plethora of Java web frameworks.
+It started with Struts and WebWork.
 Then Tapestry, Wicket, and JSF came along and championed the idea of component-based frameworks.
 Spring MVC was released in 2004 (in the same month as Flex 1.0 and JSF 1.0) and became the de-facto standard in Java web frameworks over the next six years.

 Then along came AngularJS and everyone started moving their UI architectures to JavaScript.
-Angular 2 was announced at the same time that Spring Boot was first revealed in 2014, and it took a couple years for it to be released, solidify, and become a viable option.
-These days, we just call it Angular, with no version number.
+Angular 2 was announced at the same time that Spring Boot was first revealed in 2014, and it took a couple of years for it to be released, solidify, and become a viable option.
+These days, we call it Angular, with no version number.
 The last few releases have been pretty darn stable, with smooth upgrade paths between major releases.

 Today, I'd like to show you how to build an app with the latest and greatest versions of Angular and Spring Boot.
 Angular 8 and Spring Boot 2.2 both come with performance improvements to make your developer life better.

-Angular 8 adds differential blah blah, [Ivy](https://next.angular.io/guide/ivy) and [Bazil]().

-// higlights from ng-conf
+Angular 8 adds differential loading, an optional Ivy Renderer, and Bazel as a build option.
+Differential loading is where the CLI builds two separate bundles as part of your deployed application.
+The modern bundle is served to evergreen browsers, while the legacy bundle contains all the necessary polyfills for older browsers.

+{% img blog/spring-boot-2-angular-8/differential-loading-slide.jpg alt:"Differential Loading" width:"600" %}{: .center-image }

+The Ivy Renderer is smaller, faster, simpler to debug, has improved type checking, and -- most importantly -- is backward compatible.

+{% img blog/spring-boot-2-angular-8/ivy-renderer-slide.jpg alt:"Ivy Renderer" width:"600" %}{: .center-image }

+_Both of the above slides are from the [Day 1 Keynote at ng-conf 2019](https://docs.google.com/presentation/d/19yTRqHT1v4SQz5kXCL6OrIWvH9M20029s_ri5Eil03Y/edit?usp=sharing)._

-Spring Boot, feeling some heat from quick-starting frameworks like Micronaut and Quarkus, has made a number of performance improvements as well.
+Spring Boot, feeling some heat from quick-starting frameworks like Micronaut and Quarkus, has made many performance improvements as well.
+JMX is now disabled by default, Hibernate's entity scanning is disabled, and lazy initialization of beans is on by default.
+In addition, startup time and memory usage have been reduced by making use of `proxyBeanMethods=false` in Spring Boot's `@Configuration` classes.
+See [Spring Boot 2.2 Release Notes](https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-2.2-Release-Notes) for more information.

 If you're stuck on older versions of these frameworks, you might want to check out a couple of my previous posts: